Meet our BOOST global street team of advocates and champions.

 We are offering the opportunity to become a BOOST Ambassador.
 Our Ambassadors serve as a street team of advocates who spread the word about BOOST Conferences, online trainings, PD opportunities, and other initiatives in the field.
 Becoming a BOOST Ambassador will challenge and inspire you to build capacity in the after school, expanded learning, and in and out-of-school time fields.
 You are acting not only as a representative of your organization, but also on behalf of BOOST Collaborative.

 We are committed to diversity and to equal opportunity and do not discriminate on the basis of race, creed, color, ethnicity, national origin, religion, sex, sexual orientation, gender identity and expression, age, height, weight, physical or mental ability (including HIV status), veteran status, military obligations, or marital status.
-At BOOST and in all BOOST related activities and events, we affirm the sexual orientation and gender identity of each individual and aim to create LGBTQ-inclusive and affirming environments and learning opportunities.
-This policy applies to hiring, internal, promotions, training opportunities, advancement opportunities, and terminations.
-This policy also applies to all employees, Leadership Team members, volunteers, clients, and contractors that present/speak/exhibit at or sponsor BOOST related activities and events.
+At BOOST and in all BOOST-related activities and events, we affirm the sexual orientation and gender identity of each individual and aim to create LGBTQ-inclusive and affirming environments and learning opportunities.
+This policy applies to hiring, internal promotions, training opportunities, advancement opportunities, and terminations.
+This policy also applies to all employees, Leadership Team members, volunteers, clients, and contractors who present/speak/exhibit at or sponsor BOOST-related activities and events.

 Deanna Underwood, Ambassador Program Manager